5 healthy lifestyle tips for chubby people

 - Long beans

 There are other vegetables that are slightly starchy and may fall in the middle.
-They include the following; corn, green peas, carrots, artichoke, cauliflower, and beans.
+They include the following; corn, green peas, carrots, artichokes, cauliflower, and beans.

 These are great in raw salads for lunch with a variety of vegetables.
 They can be incorporated into cooked dinners with healthy proteins like chicken or lean beef.
 A variety of vegetables can help to strengthen your immune system.